Fisher information analysis on quantum-enhanced parameter estimation in electromagnetically-induced-transparency spectrum with single photons: Fisher information spectrum

-In FIG.\ref{Fig10}, we show the cases of (a) and (b) that have the same optical depth with FIG.\ref{Fig9} but operate at the relatively weak $\Omega_c$, which means the system close to the EIT region.
-This condition makes $\mathcal{F}^{\Lambda}_{q,res}$ increase and further exceed the information that contributes by absorption, moreover, we can see that $\mathcal{F}^{\Lambda}_{q,res}$ dominate the FI spectrum.
-Therefore, we defined this case of FI spectrum as \emph{transparency-dominated}.
+In FIG.\ref{Fig10}, it can be seen that the optical depths are the same in (a) and (b) as in FIG.\ref{Fig9} but they operate at a relatively weak $\Omega_c$, which means that the system is close to the EIT region.
+This condition leads it an increase in $\mathcal{F}^{\Lambda}_{q,res}$ and further exceeds the information that is contributed by absorption.
+Moreover, we can see that $\mathcal{F}^{\Lambda}_{q,res}$ dominates the FI spectrum.
+Therefore, in this case, we define this FI spectrum as \emph{transparency-dominated}.